ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-wkld.md

 {: #vrw-orderinginstance-wkld-vsan}

 * You can choose the type and number of capacity disks according to your needs.
-* For single-zone VMware instance only - Use the IBM-provided VMware license for vSAN by selecting **Include with purchase**.
+* For single-zone VMware instance only - Use the IBM-provided VMware license for vSAN, which is included with purchase.

 Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
 Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
 {: important}